-The Horse Trust is very lucky to have a senior team with wealth of experience and skills, enabling us to help horses, ponies and donkeys in a myriad of ways.
+The Horse Trust is very lucky to have a senior team with a wealth of experience and skills, enabling us to help horses, ponies and donkeys in a myriad of ways.
 Meet some of our key people.

 Jeanette is a chartered director who began her career in the commercial sector, setting up and running her own successful recruitment business.
 After the sale of the business she moved to the charity sector as a fundraiser for the NSPCC and later Bart’s Hospital before becoming the CEO of the MedicAlert Foundation.

-Jeanette became the CEO of the Horse Trust in 2010 where she has undertaken a strategic review of the Trust’s charitable aims and objectives and also implemented a major re-development project at the charity’s base, the Home of Rest for Horses, in Buckinghamshire.
+Jeanette became the CEO of The Horse Trust in 2010 where she has undertaken a strategic review of the Trust’s charitable aims and objectives and also implemented a major re-development project at the charity’s base, the Home of Rest for Horses, in Buckinghamshire.

 Charlotte has more than 20 years’ experience working with horses and has been at The Horse Trust since 2012.
 Prior to this Charlotte worked as a lecturer at an agricultural college during her PGCE teaching students in Further and Higher Education.
 As the Director of Training, she coordinates internal and external training courses.
 This includes training the Equine Care Team internally and externally, training Emergency Responders, Welfare Professionals, Farriers, and other professionals.
 Charlotte also manages the retraining of horses at The Horse Trust using behaviour modification techniques and is working towards becoming a Clinical Animal Behaviourist to support this.

 Claire has been a qualified accountant for over 20 years.
-Having joined the Horse Trust in 2001, Claire is the Director of Finance and Administration where she deals with everything financial up to and including full statutory accounts.
+Having joined The Horse Trust in 2001, Claire is the Director of Finance and Administration where she deals with everything financial up to and including full statutory accounts.
 As part of the senior management team she has also been involved in all aspects of modernising the charity and setting and achieving its strategic goals.
 Claire was a dedicated rider and horse owner for many years and feels passionately about all animals.

 Gemma is a qualified veterinary surgeon with over 15 years’ experience with behaviour cases.
 Gemma is now a qualified Equine Clinical Animal Behaviourist and is the Veterinary Liaison Officer for the International Society for Equitation Science, where she has been involved with several working parties to improve the welfare of horses around the world.
 Currently, Gemma is undertaking a PhD investigating the stress response of horses undergoing veterinary treatment, with the plan to develop low stress handling techniques.

 Jan is a psychology graduate who before joining The Horse Trust spent 15 years with British Equestrian, the UK governing body for horse sports, running programmes to identify future talent in young performance horses.
-Jan came to the Horse Trust in 2017 to look after research grants and policy for the horse world.
+Jan came to The Horse Trust in 2017 to look after research grants and policy for the horse world.
 This two-part role involves sharing the knowledge learned from funded projects as well as understanding regulations and the political environment in the horse world, so that the research we fund is relevant and directly applicable to the wellbeing of horses.

 Jim co-founded the British Animal Rescue and Trauma Association (BARTA) in 2012 and together with Professor Josh Slater, promoted the growing initiative alongside their regular careers.
 BARTA was established with a clear vision to support first responders in the resolution of emergency situations involving animals, with informed, safe and welfare driven plans.
-In 2019 BARTA became a subsidiary of the Horse Trust and this partnership enabled Jim to continue the journey as full time Director of BARTA.
+In 2019, BARTA became a subsidiary of The Horse Trust and this partnership enabled Jim to continue the journey as full time Director of BARTA.
 Jim continues to respond operationally to animal incidents through his on-call role as an Animal Rescue Specialist with Hampshire Fire and Rescue Service.

 In her role, Liane supports the team by researching new developments in how we care for, manage and train horses, so that we can continue to update and improve our practices, and therefore improve the welfare of the horses in our care.
 Liane also develops training resources for trainee clinical animal behaviourists and assists the team in dealing with behaviour cases.
 Liane has a Post-Graduate Diploma in Clinical Animal Behaviour, an MPhil in assessing horse welfare, and an MSc and BSc in Equine Science.
 She is an ABTC registered Accredited Animal Behaviourist and has achieved pre-certification as a Clinical Animal Behaviourist, which means she has met the knowledge criteria for this role.
 Liane continues to develop her clinical skills and is working towards becoming an ABTC registered Clinical Animal Behaviourist.
 She is also a BHS Accredited Professional Coach.